Charbel199/oil-spill-simulation/README.md

 # Some fluid dynamics theory

-There are three steps for a basic fluids simulation:
+There are three steps for the movement of a basic fluids simulation:
 * Add forces from velocities or external factors
 * Diffuse
 * Move